Who would have thought that digital transformation could be enabled by a virus?

-Luckily, Six Degrees was in the middle of rolling out new laptop devices across the company to enable our digital transformation.
-This initiative was drastically sped up to enable the rollout in record time to allow our people to work from home.
-The transition fundamentally changed the way we work, enabling all our people to work remotely, transforming recruitment processes such as job interview into the digital realm and allowing our teams to connect in unprecedented ways.
+Luckily, Six Degrees was in the middle of rolling out new laptops, an initiative drastically sped up to allow our people to work from home within days.
+The transition fundamentally changed the way we work, enabling all our people to work remotely, transforming recruitment processes such as job interviews into the digital realm and allowing our teams to connect in unprecedented ways.

 3 ways to transform your workplace’s digital enablement

-One of the very first and more technical steps to complete is ensuring access to the information required for people to do their job.
-Your technology team or support partner will likely be able to support this, including hardware (ensuring everyone has a device), a VPN, and/or moving information into a software (as a service) solution.
+The foundation, and one of the more technical steps is ensuring easy and secure access to the information required for people to do their job.
+Your technology team or support partner will be able to support this, including hardware (ensuring everyone has a device), a VPN, and/or moving information into a software (as a service) solution.
 To help guide this process, here are three essential steps to consider:

-One of the first instincts of many organisations is to source new technology to enable the list of items required.
-Hold off on your shopping spree – jumping into new software, systems and technology will slow your progress and is a massive productivity killer, especially where integration, security and future requirements are not properly considered.
+One of the first instincts of many organisations is find new technologies to enable the list of items required.
+Hold off on your shopping spree – jumping into new software, systems and technology will slow your progress and is a massive productivity killer, especially where integration, security and future requirements are not carefully considered.
 The investment of resources required to roll out new technology is often not fully appreciated, with integration and testing time not factored in, not to mention the mental stress of adapting to new ways of doing things.